You Can’t Fix What’s Broken with Something Broken

 We’re talking days going by with zero hours of sleep, crushing my mental and physical health.
 My sister said, “you are depressed and you need to start dealing with it.
 You won’t take medication (it hadn’t gone well for me in the past) so you need to find another way to manage it.”

-That was the start of the game changer – recognizing my thoughts were not normal, not healthy and could be healed.
+That was the start of the game changer – recognizing my thoughts were not healthy and could be healed.

-Fast forward to my introduction to mindfulness meditation (more on that in a future blog or this one will become a novel) where it was further engrained in me that thoughts are just that, thoughts.
+Fast forward to my introduction to mindfulness meditation (more on that in this blog) where it was further engrained in me that thoughts are just that, thoughts.
 Some are helpful, some are highly detrimental and NONE of them are something that you have to react to or feel bad about.

 But here’s the tricky thing about thoughts, you can’t fix what’s broken with something that’s broken.

-THAT’s when, for me (I am no doctor or therapist), the breath became the key to help heal.
+THAT’s when, for me, the breath became the key to help heal.

 A healthier brain (healed through something that was not my brain) helped me sleep a little better; which in turn gave me energy to exercise a little more; which made me want to eat a little better; do a little more good for myself and my community; build better, healthier relationships; and on, and on, and on…